microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

 ## Optional: Use your own Twitter bearer token

-This sample project uses a pre-configured Twitter bearer token for testing purpose.
+This sample project uses a pre-configured Twitter bearer token for testing purposes.
 But there is a [rate limit](https://dev.twitter.com/rest/reference/get/search/tweets){:target="_blank"} for every Twitter account.
 You might want to consider using your own token.
 Here are simple instructions to do so:

 1. Go to [Twitter Developer portal](https://dev.twitter.com/){:target="_blank"} to register a new Twitter app.

 2. [Get Consumer Key and Consumer Secrets](https://support.yapsody.com/hc/en-us/articles/203068116-How-do-I-get-a-Twitter-Consumer-Key-and-Consumer-Secret-key-){:target="_blank"} of your app.

-3. Use [some utility](https://gearside.com/nebula/utilities/twitter-bearer-token-generator/){:target="_blank"} to generate Twitter bearer token from these two keys.
+3. Use [some utility](https://gearside.com/nebula/utilities/twitter-bearer-token-generator/){:target="_blank"} to generate a Twitter bearer token from these two keys.

 4. In the [Azure portal](https://portal.azure.com/){:target="_blank"}, get into the **Resource Group** and find the Azure Function (Type: App Service) for your "Shake, Shake" project.
 The name always contains 'shake...' string.
   ![azure-function]({{"/assets/images/mini-solution/shake-shake/azure-function.png" | absolute_url }})